Christopher Nolan's Tenet: Everything We Know

 A "tenet" is a core principle or belief, especially with respect to deep pursuits like religion and philosophy.
 (The Ten Commandments are tenets of Christianity, for example.)
 What does the definition of the title mean for this movie?
 Great question!
 "Tenet" could also mean the core idea of a case or the main principle by which a character goes about their work.
 Since the film clearly has an espionage aspect, "tenet" could also apply to beliefs about how information is being relayed — and then what happens if those beliefs turn out to be wrong?

 Maybe?
-Take the fact that Washington's character is said to have died for his teammates.
-If so, how is he brought back into what Martin Donovan's character calls "the afterlife"?
-And what about the scene in which Washington and the Robert Pattinson character are in a car, during which time seems to rewind, or flow backwards?
-Finally, there's the "bullet holes in glass" sequence, teased in the original theatrical-only teaser, in which the main character says whatever causes the holes "hasn't happened yet."
+John David Washington's character is called an "inverter," which seems to mean that he can cause events to occur in the reverse of their normal sequence.
+But what about the scene in which Washington and the Robert Pattinson character are in a car, during which time seems to rewind, or flow backwards?
 Are these characters moving about in time, or do they somehow exist outside of time?

 In addition to the aforementioned John David Washington and Robert Pattinson, TENET also features Elizabeth Debicki (recently seen in VITA & VIRGINIA), Dimple Kapadia, Aaron Taylor-Johnson, and Clémence Poésy, with Michael Caine and Kenneth Branagh.
 That's an interesting lineup, and with the exception of Caine and Branagh, it is mostly made up of actors who are new to Nolan's films.
 The director has established a pattern of working with actors more than once, but for TENET he has a fairly fresh ensemble.